Just over a year ago, I had $3,000 in credit card debt… and I was not happy about it.

 1| Know Your options

 With financial products and services, many times people aren’t aware that they have options.
 And that’s a problem, because choosing the wrong credit card or loan (with high interest rates) could cost you hundreds or thousands of dollars.
 Before you do anything else, evaluate your interest rates.
-For credit cards, you want a rate closer to 10% than 20%.
+For credit cards, you want a rate closer to 10% than 20% or move the balance to a limited time 0 APR credit card.
 For other types of loans it depends, but compare to what’s advertised in order to get an idea for what is fair.

 Then see if you can get a lower interest rate.
 Start by calling your credit card company and telling them you’d like a lower rate.
 If you’ve been a long-time customer and haven’t missed any payments there’s a strong possibility that they’ll say yes.
 If not, take a look at what’s offered by other companies.
 You can consider doing a balance transfer, which allows you to take advantage of low-interest introductory period – just be sure to read the fine print before signing on the dotted line.

 If you have student loans, study all the repayment options that are available to you and be sure to use any federal programs that can speed up your progress.